pavelmc/Si5351mcu/README.md

 * Custom XTAL passing on init (default is 27.0MHz)
 * You are able to pass a correction to the xtal while running (as for your own calibration procedure)
 * You have a fast way to power off all outputs of the Chip.
-* You can enable/disable any output at any time.
+* You can enable/disable any output at any time (by default all outputs are off after the init procedure, you has to enable them)
 * You can only have 2 of the 3 outputs running at any moment, see "Two of three" below.
 * It's free of click noise while you move on frequency.
-* **NEW!**  Power control on each output independently (see setPower(clk, level) on the lib header, initial default is to lowest level: 2mA)
+* Power control on each output independently (see _setPower(clk, level)_ on the lib header, initial default is to lowest level: 2mA)
+* **NEW!** You don't need to include and configure the Wire (I2C) library.

 ## Click noise free ##